-Delivery from Customs area in special circumstances.
+Delivery from Customs

+special

 - (2) A person who contravenes any conditions imposed under subsection (1) commits an offence and any goods in respect of which such offence has been committed shall be liable to forfeiture. - 40.
 The proper officer may permit any goods to be repacked, skipped, bulked, sorted, lotted, or packed, on any approved place of unloading, or on a sufferance wharf, or in a transit shed, or in a Customs area.